 Central Park may be its polished, more famous big brother, but Riverside Park is its own refreshing kind of public space.
 A whole day can easily be whiled away cycling by the Hudson, paying respect to the ‘Soldiers and Sailors’ Monument, viewing talent at the skate park or breaking out roller skates for the rink on West 108th Street.
-Stretching for 86 blocks well beyond the Upper West Side, the oasis welcomes prodigious runners on one of the numerous trails or an amble past the promenade on West 91st street made famous by Meg Ryan and Tom Hanks’s lovebirds in You’ve Got Mail.
+Stretching for 86 blocks well beyond the Upper West Side, the oasis welcomes prodigious runners on one of the numerous trails or an amble past the promenade on West 91st Street made famous by Meg Ryan and Tom Hanks’s lovebirds in You’ve Got Mail.

 The Juilliard School

-Lincoln Center has no shortage of brilliant performances and events (The Midsummer Night Swing series draws out a particularly enthusiastic crowd) but it would be a crime to forget the emerging, immensely talented performances at one of the world’s premier performing arts schools a block away.
-Ranging from gratis to a mere $20, tickets feature acts such as an orchestral concert led by star conductor Nicholas McGegan, an opera tour de force, or an upcoming production of ‘God of Carnage.’
+Lincoln Center has no shortage of brilliant performances and events (The Midsummer Night Swing series draws out a particularly enthusiastic crowd), but it would be a crime to forget the emerging, immensely talented performances at one of the world’s premier performing arts schools a block away.
+Ranging from gratis to a mere $20 (£15.50), tickets feature acts such as an orchestral concert led by star conductor Nicholas McGegan, an opera tour de force, or an upcoming production of God of Carnage.

 The Empire Hotel Rooftop

-Blessed with a prime location, sophisticated vibe, and a prominent role in a certain buzzed-about former NYC television series, this hotel also happens to be a stone’s throw away from Lincoln Center and offers endless options for a night out out after a show.
+Blessed with a prime location, sophisticated vibe and a prominent role in a certain buzzed-about former NYC television series, this hotel also happens to be a stone’s throw away from Lincoln Center and offers endless options for a night out after a show.
 If the day calls for a refreshing swim, don’t forget to visit the pool deck.
 Any time of year beckons patrons to the posh rooftop bar.
 Slowly sip your cocktail under the dimly romantic red light of the iconic ‘Empire Hotel’ sign and admire the beautiful views.

 New-York Historical Society

 For those of us with a sweet tooth in New York City, the Upper West Side has us covered.
-To impress a chocolate-loving friend or wow a tea savant, hop, skip, and jump from the whimsical Alice in Wonderland-themed tea parlor to the closet-sized artisanal Levain Bakery.
-At Chapter I of Alice’s Tea Cup, take in the Alice murals while choosing among dozens of teas, daily scone selections, divine banana nutella cake, or the exceedingly generous ‘Mad Hatter’ tea service.
-Save room for a brief walk to Levain to devour one of their legendary ‘marathon-sized’ dark chocolate chocolate cookies or heavenly raisin sticky buns.
+To impress a chocolate-loving friend or wow a tea savant, hop, skip and jump from the whimsical Alice in Wonderland-themed tea parlor to the closet-sized artisanal Levain Bakery.
+At Chapter I of Alice’s Tea Cup, take in the Alice murals while choosing among dozens of teas, daily scone selections, divine banana Nutella cake or the exceedingly generous Mad Hatter tea service.
+Save room for a brief walk to Levain to devour one of their legendary ‘marathon-sized’ dark-chocolate cookies or heavenly raisin sticky buns.

 American Museum of Natural History

 Night at the Museum references this 1877 landmark, opened by the President Rutherford Hayes himself, and it supplies endless entertainment for adults and kids alike.
-Do not leave without ogling at the top-floor dinosaur exhibits or listening to the sounds of the deep blue in the Milstein Hall of the Ocean Life underneath the iconic blue whale.
+Do not leave without ogling at the top-floor dinosaur exhibits or listening to the sounds of the deep blue in the Milstein Family Hall of Ocean Life underneath the iconic blue whale.
 Children and adults will love a trip to the Hall of African Mammals to see the elephants and lions.
 If modern exhibits are more your speed, the Rose Center for Earth and Space amazes with its regular planetarium shows.

 What would a New York City neighborhood adventure be without a hot brunch spot?
 Jacob’s Pickles delivers the brunch dream with elevated Southern comfort cooking, locally sourced ingredients and a quirkily lovable obsession with high-quality pickles and biscuits.
-This place deserves multiple visits, but if you can only trek here once, sample four types of specialty pickles, a sausage, egg, and cheese biscuit sandwich, and shrimp and bacon grits.
+This place deserves multiple visits, but if you can only trek here once, sample four types of specialty pickles, a sausage, egg and cheese biscuit sandwich, and shrimp and bacon grits.
 No worries, vegetarians, the biscuits French toast is meatless and out of this world.